seanakabry/zk-tools/README.md

 ## Relevant Shell Scripting Resources

-If you are also new to shell scripting and want to modify the scripts above, these pages may be useful:
+If you are also new to shell scripting and want to modify the scripts below, these pages may be useful:

 *	Keyboard Maestro
 	*	[Wiki: Execute a Shell Script](https://wiki.keyboardmaestro.com/action/Execute_a_Shell_Script)